-Serve a term as long as they choose in agreement with the executive committee, or is removed by the process described in Article IV, Section VII.
+Serve a term as long as they choose in agreement with the executive committee or is removed by the process described in Article IV, Section VII.

 Section III: Removal of Adviser(s)

 Any member of the executive committee may motion for a vote for the removal of an adviser if they feel that the adviser is not fulfilling their duties or does not have the best interest of the organization in mind.
 Motions for removal can be made anonymously by emailing the President with adequate reasoning for removal.